Red One (film): Production

-Development

-Hiram Garcia at Seven Bucks Productions conceived the idea for the film, which was developed into a screenplay by Chris Morgan for Jake Kasdan to direct.
+Hiram Garcia at Seven Bucks Productions conceived the idea for the film, which was developed into a screenplay by Chris Morgan for Jake Kasdan to direct and Dwayne Johnson to star.
 Chris Evans joined the cast in January 2022.
 In September 2022, Kiernan Shipka was added to the cast.
-Lucy Liu, Mary Elizabeth Ellis, J. K. Simmons, Nick Kroll, Kristofer Hivju, Wesley Kimmel and Bonnie Hunt joined the cast the following month, with Ellis revealing her and Simmons' involvement on Instagram.
+Lucy Liu, Mary Elizabeth Ellis, J. K. Simmons, Nick Kroll, Kristofer Hivju, Wesley Kimmel, and Bonnie Hunt joined the cast the following month, with Ellis revealing Simmons and her involvement on Instagram.
 Dwayne Johnson was paid $50 million for his involvement.

-Filming

 Principal photography began in October 2022 in Atlanta and wrapped in February 2023.
-Filming ran into issues with Johnson, who was an average of seven to eight hours late to film his scenes and missed several days of shooting.
+Filming ran into issues with Johnson, who was typically seven to eight hours late to film his scenes and missed several days of shooting.
 These delays reportedly increased the budget by $50 million to a total of $250 million, which Garcia disputed.
-Johnson later admitted to frequent tardiness as well as urinating in bottles on set, but Evans and Kasdan defended him.
+Johnson later admitted to frequent tardiness, as well as urinating in bottles on set, but Evans and Kasdan defended him.

 Release

 Red One was originally scheduled to be released exclusively on Prime Video worldwide in time for Christmas 2023.
 On December 20, 2023, the film switched to a worldwide theatrical release on November 15, 2024, due to the 2023 SAG-AFTRA strike.
 Johnson pushed for Red One to be released in IMAX after watching an IMAX screening of Oppenheimer while Red Ones principal photography was still underway.
 Johnson thought that Red One in the IMAX format would be "game over".
 Amazon MGM Studios handled the distribution in the United States, while Warner Bros.
 Pictures handled the film's international release.
 In the United Kingdom and Ireland, it was released on November 6, 2024.
-In Latin America, it was released on November 7, 2024. with pre-release advance screenings starting October 31, 2024.
+In Latin America, it was released on November 7, 2024. with prerelease advance screenings starting October 31, 2024.
 Footage of Red One was first shown at CinemaCon in April 2024 to journalists selected by Johnson's publicist, but they were not allowed to write about what they saw.
-Red One was released on Prime Video on December 12, 2024.
+Red One was released on Prime Video on December 12, 2024, and later on DVD, Blu-ray and Ultra HD Blu-ray by MGM Home Entertainment on March 4, 2025.